- No deals live at the moment

-On this page we’re comparing the best Black Friday and Cyber Monday deals on Bose wireless audio including the SoundLink & SoundLink Mini bluetooth speakers, SoundTouch home theater, SoundSport in-ear running headphones & QuietComfort headphones.
+On this page we’re comparing the best Bose wireless speakers and headphones including the SoundLink & SoundLink Mini bluetooth speakers, SoundTouch home theater, SoundSport in-ear running headphones & QuietComfort headphones.

 Bose QuietComfort QC35 & QC25 Noise Cancelling Headphones

 The QC35 are the successor to the gold standard for premium, noise cancelling headphones which are the Bose QC25.
 The QC25s have been my go to on train rides and flights for past couple years, so naturally when you get a successor to them you kinda have to wonder whats different about them and are they worth difference in price?